rlite/rlite/README.md

     $ sudo rlite-ctl ipcps-show

-or see the flows allocated in the local system (in this case the 0-flows provided by the Shim DIFs, which are being used by the normal DIF):
+or see the flows allocated in the local system (in this case the 0-flows provided by the shim DIFs, which are being used by the normal DIF):

     $ sudo rlite-ctl flows-show